jeanbourgain8/jeanbourgain8.github.io/output/posts/Software/deep-learning-setup/index.md

 >>> import caffe
 ```

-With this we are ready with are our Deep Learning setup it's now time to become the Pirate King!
+Now, we are ready with are our Deep Learning setup, Get Going!